al-obrien/rosv/README.md

 Lower-level functionality is available to return more details about the API request and response contained within the R6 object.
 These are more flexible than their higher-level alternatives.
+By default, the results of these functions will be cached using {memoise}.
+This can be overriden by specifying `cache = FALSE`.

 ``` r
 # Returns entire response object to parse as you please.